conekta/ct-woocommerce-plugin/README.md

 <div align="center">

-# Conekta Woocommerce v.3.8.0
+# Conekta Woocommerce v.4.0.0
 [![Made with PHP](https://img.shields.io/badge/made%20with-php-red.svg?style=for-the-badge&colorA=ED4040&colorB=C12C2D)](http://php.net)
 [![By Conekta](https://img.shields.io/badge/by-conekta-red.svg?style=for-the-badge&colorA=ee6130&colorB=00a4ac)](https://conekta.com)
 </div>

 WooCommerce Payment Gateway for Conekta.io

 This is a Open Source and Free plugin.
-It bundles functionality to process credit cards and cash (OXXO) payments securely as well as send email notifications to your customers when they complete a successful purchase.
+It bundles functionality to process credit cards and cash payments securely as well as send email notifications to your customers when they complete a successful purchase.

 Features